(This image was taken by my beautiful friend Jess, over at Capture Photography, she’s rad.)

 I have dreams at night about taking pictures.
 I have since I was small and I would play with my parent’s old Minolta that had that lever you pull back to advance the film.
 One of the most satisfying sounds of my youth was when that shutter clicked.
 In middle school I was obsessed with disposable cameras, I had a new one every week.
 Half of my lunch money went to developing film.
 I have 537 four-by-six prints of sunsets that were taken in fields around my small West Texas hometown.
 My parents bought me my first great film camera in high school, a Canon Rebel, and I still have it and the box it came in.

-I shoot with a Canon 5d Mark II.
-If you like what you’ve seen on my blog, I can guarantee you will like the photos I take of you and your family, your engagement photos, or any special occasion.
-I appreciate the small moments, so I’ll take pictures of just about anything, from weddings to seniors to little league baseball.
+If you like what you’ve seen on my blog and you think you might see the world the same way, please contact me and let’s start a dialogue.
 I believe that God has made a mysterious and beautiful world, and He has allowed me to view and appreciate that beauty in a very unique way, and He reveals some of that mystery to me in photos.
-I am still so infatuated with the click of that shutter.
-This ain’t no hobby folks, this is love.